niiltomas/Software_engineering_group_15_SavIT/README.md

 To test the code you shall install npm to your machine.

-To do so, open a termianl in the projects folder and run the following comand 'npm install'
+To do so, open a termianl (in ubuntu /linux) in the projects folder and run the following comand 'npm install'

 When the installation has finished, then run the following comand 'npm start'.